arduxio/ardux/docs/index.markdown

 ---
 layout: default
 title: ardux
-subTitle: a project and community dedicated to one handed and accessible keyboards
+subTitle: a one handed keyboard project
 ---